 It’s important to make any concerns you have known with the courts so that they are able to make the most informed decision.

 Leaving an abusive partner can take time.
 When a batterer exerts their control over their spouse, being able to leave can feel impossible.
 The process can be exhausting during a time that is full of so many uncertainties.
 Many find that accessing a divorce attorney Collin County, TX trusts can be helpful for outlining a clear legal strategy.

-Thank you to our friends and contributors at Scroggins Legal for their knowledge about family law and divorce.
+Thank you to our friends and contributors at Scroggins Law Group for their knowledge about family law and divorce.